carmancater/carmancater.github.io/aboutme.md

 ###### :arrow_right: Current life

 ## Interests
-My life is guided by a few major forces that compel me to action:
+Guided by a few major forces that compel me to action:
 - :books: Love of learning (all quantitative fields)
   - :black_nib: Math
   - :chart_with_upwards_trend: Statistics/Machine Learning